jfan1256/lonely-llm/README.md

 # Towards Explainable and State-of-the-Art AI for Mental Health Research: Scalable Methods in Large Language Models with Strategic Layer Freezing,Document-Level Multi-Loss and Multi-Task Learning, and Diagnostic Reasoning
+**Abstract**
+<pre>In response to the escalating mental health crisis, this paper introduces significant
+advancements in natural language processing for mental health classification.
+We present PsychSPT:
+Psychiatric Supportive Pretrained Transformer, a novel pre-trained transformer model, and the Loneliness Detection (LD) dataset—pioneering tools tailored for mental health diagnostics.
+Our research shows that document-level embeddings outperform sentence-level ones, providing a contextually richer feature space for classification.
+We enhance performance through a novel layer freezing technique, which fine-tunes the transformer and classifier simultaneously, outpacing traditional methods.
+Additionally, our multi-task and multi-loss learning framework, integrating Focal, Tversky, Dice, and Contrastive Losses with sentiment analysis, significantly elevates classification accuracy.
+We also introduce an efficient encoder-decoder training framework that maintains high accuracy and detailed explanations with only 276.2 million parameters and less than 1GB of computational requirements—far less than the typical 5GB+.
+Finally, our proposed three-step evaluation framework rigorously assesses AI reasoning in mental health diagnostics, enhancing the consistency and reliability of AI-generated assessments.</pre>

 ## PsychSPT: Psychiatric Supportive Pretrained Transformer